Best Antibiotics for Hidradenitis Suppurativa

 Topical clindamycinMild, limited, early-stage lesionsShould be used for the recommended duration and area only.

-Tetracycline-class antibioticsMild to moderate inflammatory HSMay not be suitable in pregnancy, breastfeeding, or certain age groups.
+Tetracycline-class antibioticsMild to moderate inflammatory HSMay not be suitable in pregnancy, breastfeeding, or cert

 Clindamycin-rifampicin combinationSelected moderate, recurrent, or resistant casesRequires attention to liver function, diarrhea risk, and drug interactions.

-Short-course antibiotics for acute infectionIf cellulitis, fever, or acute secondary infection is suspectedA tense abscess may also need drainage, not only antibiotics.
+Short-course antibiotics for acute infectionIf cellulitis, fever, or acute secondary infection is suspectedA tense abscess may also need dr

 Special combination regimensSelected complex or refractory casesShould be planned by experienced physicians only.